AhmedSakrr/jupiter/README.md

 For example, at the time of writing this, there are 14 active EFNet servers.
 With 3 clones per-server on IPv4 connections, plus another 3 clones per-server on IPv6 connections, thats 6 clones per-server, equating to 84 total clones...all from a single machine.
 Run this bot on multiple machines, you get the point.

 Any server with SSL/TLS ports opened, will be connected using SSL/TLS.
 If using SSL/TLS to connect fails, it will fall back to a standard connection on port 6667 and will try an SSL/TLS again next time.
 When IPv6 is enabled, Servers with IPv6 support will be connected to with both IPv4 & IPv6 clones.
-Juping is handling using [MONITOR](https://ircv3.net/specs/extensions/monitor) & by watching for nick changes or quits.
+Juping is handled using [MONITOR](https://ircv3.net/specs/extensions/monitor) to watch for nick changes or quits.
+The bots will also join a backup channel in-case the main channel gets killed & you need to find your bots.
+The backup channel is suffixed with random numbers & can be searched for from doing /LIST.

 The bot is designed to be very minimal, secure, & trustless by nature.
 This means anyone can run a copy of your script on their server to help build your botnet.